MingyuYang-Yale/BENG469/SP25/Lab0-Basic of HPC and OOD/README.md

 lets create a new directory "testdata" first.
 ```
-mkdir testdata
+mkdir testdata testdata2
 ```
 To remove testdata directory, we can do this with the recursive option for rm :

 ```
-rm -r testdata
+rm -r testdata1
 ```

 Removing the files in a directory recursively can be a very dangerous operation.
-If we’re concerned about what we might be deleting we can add the “interactive” flag -i to rm which will ask us for confirmation before each step.
+We can add the “interactive” flag -i to `rm` which will ask you to confirm the deletion
 ```
-rm -r -i testdata
+rm -r -i testdata2
 ```
-This removes everything in the directory, then the directory itself, asking at each step for you to confirm the deletion.